Quantum advantage for single-photon state characterization

-Fig. (\ref{fig3: experimental results}b) compares the determinants of the inverses of three FIMs as a function of the number of chronologically obtained samples.
-The first FIM is computed from our experimental data using Eq. (\ref{eq: FIM_definition}) The second FIM represents a perfect HOM-characterization experiment (noiseless, with a perfectly balanced beamsplitter).
-The third FIM represents a perfect implementation of our improved characterization protocol and is included to illustrate the effect of experimental noise.
-The results clearly indicate that, for the same number of samples, our protocol provides better characterization of pairwise overlaps than a perfect HOM-based approach.
-Moreover, the observed FIM is only slightly less informative than the ideal FIM for the estimated parameters, demonstrating the robustness of our method in the presence of noise.
+Fig. (\ref{fig3: experimental results}b) compares the determinants of the inverses of three FIMs as a function of the number of chronologically acquired samples.
+The first FIM is computed from our experimental data using Eq. (\ref{eq: FIM_definition}).
+The second represents an ideal HOM characterization (noiseless and perfectly balanced).
+The third represents an ideal implementation of our protocol, which is included to illustrate the effect of experimental noise.
+The results show that, for the same number of samples, our protocol provides more information about pairwise overlaps than an ideal HOM-based approach.
+The observed FIM is also close to the ideal value, demonstrating robustness to experimental noise.
+Numerical simulations of interferometric noise (Supplemental Material \cite{SM2}) confirm that the information advantage persists under realistic fluctuations of the beamsplitter transmissivities.
+For the photon quality realized in our experiment, ideal HOM characterizations would require $1.30$ times more samples to reach the same uncertainty volume (in the D-optimal sense) as our implemented protocol.

-\textit{Discussion and conclusion.}-We have shown a novel protocol for the characterization of pairwise overlaps of single photons.
-This protocol outperforms the conventional and broadly used HOM-characterization protocol, quantified in terms of the Fisher information matrix.
-This protocol can be understood as an extension of the HOM-characterization and can be used for the characterization of any number of photons.
-For the case of three photons, we show that our protocol is optimal, it would be interesting to further investigate characterization protocols that feature multiphoton interference for the characterization of $n$ photons to see if different protocols emerge as optimal.
+\textit{Discussion and conclusion.}-We have introduced a protocol for characterizing pairwise overlaps of single photons.
+This protocol outperforms the conventional and broadly used HOM characterization, quantified in terms of the Fisher information matrix.
+It can be understood as a natural multiphoton extension of HOM characterization and applies to arbitrary photon numbers, a regime that is becoming increasingly accessible in modern multiphoton experiments.
+For the case of three photons, we show that our protocol is optimal.
+This demonstrates that multiphoton interference contains information about partial distinguishability that cannot be reconstructed from any collection of pairwise overlap measurements.